mangtronix/MusicDevices/WeeklySchedule.md

 ### Homework - Week 6.2

 Due before start of next class

+- **Create** a 3D design for a custom component for a musical device
+    - For example, create a custom knob cap, enclosure, key design, sensor holder
+    - Use Autodesk Fusion and create a shareable link to your design
+    - Your design should take less than 1 hour to print
+- **Print** your design
+- **Post** your work in the discussion forum
+    - See Brightspace->Discussions->Exercises for details
+- **Be ready** to show / discuss your work in class

 - **Prepare** an idea for a musical device / final project
     - Be ready to share your idea in the Idea Lab next week